NFLC-UMD/gulp-scorm-manifest/README.md

 > A Gulp plugin that generates a valid SCORM IMS manifest file.

+This is forked and modified for use in a tool for packaging Learning Objects.

 ## Getting Started
 This plugin requires Gulp `~0.4.2`